divyansh1004/todo-2/README.md

-# todo-2
+# My Second Todo List

-my second todo list .
+I have created a second todo-list using javascript, html and css.